lexicalunit/spellbot/SERVICES.md

             return GameLinkDetails(link=info.link, password=info.password)
 ```

 At the time of this writing the `GameLinkDetails` only supports `link` and optionally `password`.
 If your service requires additional information you will need to update the `GameLinkDetails` class to include it.
+You will also need to update the `Game` model to include that information on the database side so that the information will be persisted somewhere so that it can be included in the game embed.

 ## Implement the generate_link() function